aws-powertools/powertools-lambda-typescript/docs/utilities/parser.md

 ???+ warning
     The decorator and middleware will replace the event object with the parsed schema if successful.
-    Be careful when using multiple decorators that expect event to have a specific structure, the order of evaluation for decorators is from bottom to top.
+    Be cautious when using multiple decorators that expect event to have a specific structure, the order of evaluation for decorators is from bottom to top.

 === "Middy middleware"
-    ```typescript hl_lines="32"
+    ```typescript hl_lines="34"
     --8<-- "docs/snippets/parser/middy.ts"
     ```

 === "Decorator"
-    ```typescript hl_lines="22"
+    ```typescript hl_lines="25"
     --8<-- "docs/snippets/parser/decorator.ts"
     ```